huiyuank/react-project-cart/README.md

 Arguments can be passed into events using higher-order function.
 Simply pass an arrow function with the event handler in the body of the function.

 ![image](https://user-images.githubusercontent.com/71057935/118091851-e9783880-b3fd-11eb-95f3-7b6cfcfb41a1.png)

+## Routing

+With React Router, we can implement single page rendering that is very fast and gives a better user experience.

+Refer to React Router [documentation](https://reactrouter.com/core/guides/quick-start) for more information.

+There are three primary categories of components in React Router:
+- routers, like `<BrowserRouter>` and `<HashRouter>`
+- route matchers, like `<Route>` and `<Switch>`
+- and navigation, like `<Link>`, `<NavLink>`, and `<Redirect>`

+The router component acts as a wrapper for the application and should be rendered at the root of the element hierarchy.

+`<Route>` components define what components to render for which path, and are nested within the `<Switch>` components.
+When a `<Switch>` is rendered, it searches through its children `<Route>` elements to find one whose path matches the current URL.
+When it finds one, it renders that `<Route>` and ignores all others.
+This means that the routes that are more specific (typically longer) paths should be placed before less-specific ones.

+`<Link>` components create links in the application.
+Wherever a <Link> is rendered, an anchor `<a>` will be rendered in the HTML document.

 ## Available Scripts